arshxyz/gamut/README.md

 ## TODO
 - [ ] Remove unused OAuth scopes
 - [ ] Use prettier spinners and prompts
-- [ ] Add paging for AddTrackToPlaylist (handles edge case where 100+ tracks have been liked from the same album)
+- [ ] Show color info for each track during processing/adding
+- [ ] Finetune colour matching
+- [ ] Write a proper README

+## Maybe
 - [ ] Add alternative names for playlists without emojis for Windows
-- [ ] Finetune colour matching
 - [ ] Error handling can be better
-- [ ] Write a proper README
+- [ ] Add paging for AddTrackToPlaylist (handles edge case where 100+ tracks have been liked from the same album)